Alpine Climbers

 Alpine Climbers is a 1936 American animated short film produced by Walt Disney Productions and released by United Artists.
-The cartoon follows Mickey Mouse, Donald Duck, and Pluto climb the side of a mountain.
-The film was directed by David Hand and includes the voices of Walt Disney as Mickey, Clarence Nash as Donald, and Lee Millar as Pluto.
-It was the 9th Mickey Mouse short to be released that year.
+The cartoon follows Mickey Mouse, Donald Duck and Pluto as they climb the side of a mountain.
+The film was directed by David Hand and includes the voices of Walt Disney as Mickey, Clarence Nash as Donald and Lee Millar as Pluto.
+It was the ninth Mickey Mouse short to be released that year.
 As a work published in 1936 and a proper renewal notice filed within 28 years, the short will enter the American public domain in 2032.
 (Note: As governed by the laws of Title 17 of the United States Code.)

 Synopsis

 Up in the Swiss Alps, Mickey Mouse tangles with a mother eagle, Donald Duck scraps with an edelweiss-stealing goat and Pluto gets inebriated with a St. Bernard.